JustinFC/Culture-Clock/README.md

 To build our dataset, we first had to create a collection of songs because there currently isn’t a way to pull random songs from the Spotify API.
 In order to accomplish this, we scraped the website songfacts.com, which has a database of every song released sorted by year.
-So now we have a list of songs and their respective artist from 2008 - 2018, with 2000 songs per year for a total of 20,000 songs.
+So now we have a list of songs and their respective artist from 2008 - 2018, with ~2000 songs per year for a total of ~20,000 songs.

 We are then able to work with the Spotify API to gather the statistics of each of these songs.
 The Spotify API, given a song, can provide a wide range of attributes about the song itself.
 For the purposes of this project, we are concerned with the following: duration, acousticness, danceability, energy, instrumentalness, liveness, loudness, speechiness, valence, tempo, and popularity.
-Spotify is able to provide numeric values for each of these attributes for each song, and with this, we plan to determine what traits are common in the most popular song and understand what makes a song popular.
+Spotify is able to provide numeric values for each of these attributes for each song (more information can be found at https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/).
+With this, we plan to determine what traits are common in the most popular song and understand what makes a song popular in our modern day culture.

 ## Solution
+With songs and their traits in hand, we were able to generate our dataset and plug this into multiple learners to determine how each algorithm fared with our data.
+Our dataset ultimately included numeric inputs and resulted in a numeric output (a popularity value between 0 and 100).
+As sch, with these parameters, we tested using a decision tree, Gaussian Naive Bayes, K Nearest Neighbor, linear regression, and logistic regression.

 ## Testing and Training
+10 CV Validation: We performed 10-fold cross validation to determine what is the best model to represent and classify our data.
+From our testing of the five models, the average test accuracy across the ten folds was 0.9996 for KNN, 0.9998 for Gaussian Naive Bayes, 0.2477 for linear regression, 0.9998 for decision tree, and 0.1378 for logistic regression.
+From these tests, we determined Gaussian Naive Bayes is the best model for our data.
+Varying test set size: After deciding on the best model to classify our data, we wanted to determine the best split between the amount of testing and training data.
+We varied the test set size from 5% to 40% of the total data, testing the accuracy every 1%.

 ## Results

+## Validation

 ## Final Report